Odessa, Ukraine

 +380 50 416 76 17

-UNUSUAL ODESA – Street Art and History Self-Guided Walk
+Odesa Self-Guided Walk – Street Art and History

 This walk takes around one hours and starts at the Odesa Train station.
 You can go to the city center directly by the Pushkinska street but this tour covers a slightly greater distance, around 2.2 km.